-The Blue Mountains is a UNESCO World Heritage-listed region of New South Wales about 2 hours drive west of Sydney.
+Famous for its natural attractions, the Blue Mountains is a UNESCO World Heritage-listed region of New South Wales about 2 hours’ drive west of Sydney.

 The Best Things To Do In The Blue Mountains

 With its stunning limestone cliffs, prehistoric eucalyptus forests and waterfalls, there are so many natural wonders to explore in the Blue Mountains.

 I’ve picked out my must-see suggestions for the region in this post here, which you should definitely check out while planning your trip.

 The Best Time Of Year To Visit The Blue Mountains

 When is a good time to go to the Blue Mountains?
 Any time really.
 The Blue Mountains is one of those year-round destinations with plenty to offer no matter the weather.

 In the peak of summer, when it’s hot and sunny, the waterfalls tend to be very popular.
 If it’s raining, you can visit Jenolan Caves.